 Information about Services

 Kayla works with youth, young adults, and adults starting at age fourteen years old and up.
 If you are interested in seeking counselling services for children please contact Kayla.
+If you are looking for counselling for your child aged 5-13 please contact Kayla to inquire.

 your first session